 Atom Based Quantum Sensors (ABaQuS)

-Cold atoms as a pressure or flux sensor
+Cold atoms as a pressure and flux sensor

-Cold atoms are an ideal sensor for particle flux detection in an ultra-high vacuum environment.
+Cold atoms also constitute an ideal sensor for particle flux detection in an ultra-high vacuum environment.
 Very simply, the passage of a particle through the collision cross section of the atom is announced by the resulting collision recoil of (i.e. momentum transfer to) the cold atom.
 In this way, the sensor element is the atom itself – an ageless and unchanging object.
 The detection mechanism is based on a fundamental and unchanging property – the Van der Waals interaction potential between the sensor atom and the particles being measured.
 The idea is very simple yet extremely powerful as it provides a way to obtain an absolute measure of the particle flux or background density at pressures below 10$^{-6}$ Torr.
 Such absolute measurements are not presently possible with existing technology – ionization based gauges require calibration and therefore do not provide a reliable and absolute measure of vacuum.
 Preliminary theoretical and experimental work with argon indicated that this sensor technology works as expected.
 Extensive research has also been conducted to fully characterize the physics of cold-atom traps in order to realize the proposed sensor.
-Our next goal is to establish cold atom based sensors as a new international pressure and particle flux standard, and we have entered into a formal collaboration with the U.S. National Institute of Standards and Technology in Gaithersburg to compare their existing orifice flow standard with a cold atom based standard at UBC.
+Our next goal is to establish cold atom based sensors as a new international pressure and particle flux standard, and we have an ongoing collaboration with the PTB in Berlin (the National Standards Institute in Germany) and the U.S. National Institute of Standards and Technology in Gaithersburg to compare their existing orifice flow standard with a cold atom based standard at UBC.

 This work is being done in collaboration with the group of James Booth from the British Columbia Institute of Technology.
 Our general goals include:

-• the development of a portable and miniature laser cooling apparatus to serve as a platform for sensor development.
+• the development of a portable and miniature laser cooling apparatus to serve as a mobile cold atom standard for comparisons at metrology groups worldwide.

-• the detailed study of the physics of magneto-optic trapping.
+• the detailed study of the physics of cold atomic ensembles inside of magnetic and magneto-optic traps.

-• the study of atom-atom and molecule-atom interactions in ultra-high vacuum for the realization of a cold atom based pressure gauge.
+• the detailed study of atom-atom and molecule-atom collision physics for the realization of a cold atom based pressure gauge.

 Associated publications